 Scale at the Speed of Need

 On one hand, last-mile delivery is a windfall to retailers as it draws in customers, but it can also be a curse because the logistics are cumbersome and expensive.
 Regardless, the adoption of last-mile delivery is growing at an exponential rate.
-So companies are faced with finding a flexible way to scale their workforce, while taking advantage of the opportunities that can appear in an instant.
+So companies are faced with finding a flexible way to scale their workforce and remain compliant, while taking advantage of the opportunities that can appear in an instant.

-Here are four ways that scanning with smart devices can help companies scale at the speed of opportunity:
+Here are five ways that scanning with smart devices can help companies scale at the speed of opportunity:

 Temporary, holiday, contract or permanent employees may come from a range of backgrounds, but most of them have used smart devices, which makes any training for tools on smart devices faster and easier.